10 Simple Steps to Get a Mortgage (Starting with Preapproval)

 It is advisable to carefully consider what you can comfortably borrow.
 Bear in mind that you do not need to take on the full amount that you are pre-approved for – you can borrow far less than that amount.
 For example, although you may be pre-approved for borrowing $250,000, you may be better off buying a home that is closer to $200,000 to alleviate some of the financial burden.
 Take careful inventory of what you spend on a daily, weekly, and monthly basis – car payments, private school education, general expenses, etc. – and create a budget to assess how much you can comfortably spend on a mortgage each month without breaking the bank.

 In conclusion, there are several aspects of the mortgage process that should be considered when planning to buy a home.
 It is always advisable to work with a real estate agent and a mortgage broker who can guide you through the complicated mortgage process and help alleviate much of the stress.
-Beyond the process of being approved for a mortgage, there are also several different types of mortgages you can consider such as Fannie Mae, Freddie Mac, etc., so it is important to work with a trustworthy professional who can explain each loan type to you and help you understand the positives and negatives of every loan type that you are eligible for.
+There are many different types of loans and requirements from conventional loans to FHA loans, to VA or even USDA loans.
+Beyond the process of being approved for a mortgage, there are also several different types of mortgages you can consider, so it is important to work with a trustworthy professional who can explain each loan type to you and help you understand the positives and negatives of every loan type that you are eligible for.